PathogenPlayground/NullCoalescingOperatorCs8603/Readme.md

 (`FooProperty2` exists to make sure this problem isn't related to [dotnet/roslyn#9978](https://github.com/dotnet/roslyn/issues/9978).)

+Additionally, there are static and non-static versions of the properties.

 # Actual Behavior

 The compiler reports the following warning for `FooProperty` and `FooProperty2`: